oladimejiala/mind-designsport/README.md

 "#mind-designsport"

-# this is the repository for mind-design sport project"
+"# This is the repository for mind-design sport project" " To initiate expo cli in this project directory , I used expo ini mdsapp-1"